danfuzz/samizdat/doc/samizdat-0-lib/Module.md

 The `searchInfo` map indicates the required information about the module.
 The `name` binding of `searchInfo` is required and should be a list-of-strings representing the fully-qualified module name.

+The `modulePaths`, if specified, must be a list of structured paths, to be searched (in index order) for a matching module definition.
+These take precedence over other module paths that might also be searched.

 This will fail with a terminal error if the module isn't defined and cannot be loaded.